"A bond of humanity through music" ● The Boston Musical Intelligencer

 Biography

-Her acclaimed piece SEVEN "an intense and elegiac tribute to the essential workers during the pandemic" (The New York Times) was commissioned by Thomas Mesa, receiving its Carnegie Hall premiere in 2021 and performed in more than 36 countries since.
+Her acclaimed piece SEVEN "an intense and elegiac tribute to the essential workers during the pandemic" (The New York Times) received its Carnegie Hall premiere in 2021 and has been performed in more than 36 countries since.
 SEVEN was nominated for a GRAMMY® Award following its release on the 2024 album of the same name, which featured Casarrubios as cellist and composer in seven of her most recent works including collaborations with Manhattan Chamber Players and the Chicago Symphony Orchestra.
-Her first portrait album, Caminante (Odradek Records 2019), featured works for cello and choir, violin and cello, cello and percussion.
+First Prize winner of numerous international competitions and awards, Casarrubios has appeared multiple times at Carnegie Hall, Beijing’s National Center for the Performing Arts, and the Ravinia and Verbier Festivals.

-Casarrubios has taught masterclasses in Mexico, Brazil, South Africa, Spain, China, as well as at numerous festivals and institutions in the United States, including The Juilliard School, University of Southern California, University of North Carolina, Missouri State University and City University of New York.
+Casarrubios has taught masterclasses in Mexico, Brazil, South Africa, Spain, China, as well as at numerous festivals and institutions in the United States, including The Juilliard School, University of Colorado Boulder, University of North Carolina, Missouri State University and City University of New York.
 Her cello teachers have included Maria de Macedo, Lluis Claret, Amit Peled, Marcy Rosen, and Ralph Kirshbaum.
 She is an alumna of Carnegie Hall’s Ensemble Connect, and as part of her Doctoral degree in New York, Casarrubios also studied composition with John Corigliano.

 "Herencia is an inspired work... a bond of humanity through music" ● The Boston Musical Intelligencer